Sebezayala/vrs-overlays/README.md

 This plugin is derived from the work of 'nitro999' and BoatrightTBC.
 You can see their overlay system at (https://github.com/nitro999/vrs-overlays) and (https://github.com/BoatrightTBC/vrs-overlays)

+This fork retains the Weather overlay and adds a distance measure tool.